 Now all that’s left is the bacon!
-I cooked up two pieces of bacon and crumbled them on top.
+I cooked up two pieces of bacon strips and crumbled them on top.
 Really, I could have used twice as much bacon, because–BACON.

 Cover the whole thing with plastic wrap and put in the refrigerator overnight.

-When serving, use tongs and reach clear down to the bottom of the bowl so you can get all the layers.
+The next day when serving, use tongs and reach clear down to the bottom of the bowl so you can get all the layers.

 For more amazing salad recipes, check out my Soups and Salads section!